devonapple/ergo_wiki/Node-Configuration-File.md

 `useLastEpochs` parameter stores a number of last epochs that will be used for difficulty recalculation.

-You can change the PoW algo or related parameters using `poWScheme` section.
+You can change the PoW algo or related parameters using `powScheme` section.

 ### Node settings